ADN-DevTech/3dsMax-Explode-Geometry/README.md

 =======
 1.0 - Initial Release
 2.0 - Adds support for 3ds Max UI color scheme, and also now supports both 3ds Max and 3ds Max Design.
+2.3 - Updates the DLL binary and other aspects of the App Bundle format to be supporting 2020, 2021, 2022, and 2023.